musement/api-documentation/Authentication.md

 GET /api/v3/login?client_id={client_id}&client_secret={client_secret}&grant_type=client_credentials
 ```

-And you'll get an access token. *Please remember* that this access token is not connect to a customer.
+And you'll get an access token. *Please remember* that this access token is not connected to a customer.

 ### Resource Owner Password Credentials